-770 Music Appreciation

-Trimester .5 credit 9, 10, 11, 12
+770 Music Appreciation: The Elements of Music Trimester .5 credit 9,10,11,12

 The course explores the basic building blocks you will hear in music: melody, rhythm and meter, harmony, musical form, instruments, musical theatre, genres, basic score reading, etc. Instruction includes musical terminology, musical style, and multicultural music.

 Students are expected to read supplementary texts, take notes, complete online exercises, and complete individual and collaborative projects.
 Other online resources are available as part of the textbook.